roman-koshchei/genkey-api/README.md

 ## Rules

 Input url must be formatted with url encoder, which replace ';' to '%3B'.
 Or just do it yourself.
+In javascript use encodeUriComponent()

 ## Path '/divided/'